 After he has given the various division commanders their assignments and explained that “it’s all a question of bridges” that must be taken “with thunderclap surprise,” Browning is confronted by Polish Major General Stanislaw Sosabowski (Gene Hackman):

 Lt.
 Gen. Frederick Browning: Only the weather can stop us now.

 Maj.
 Gen. Stanislaw Sosabowski: Weather!
 Christus!
 General Browning, what of the Germans?
 Don’t you think that if we know Arnhem is so critical to their safety that they might know it too?

 Lt.
 General Frederick Browning: Now, look here.
-The few troops in the area are second class.
+The few troops in the area are second-class.
 They’re not frontline caliber, not at all, do you understand?
 I think you ought to have a little more faith in Montgomery’s intelligence reports, you know.
-He’s done pretty well for us in last three or four years.
+He’s done pretty well for us in the last three or four years.

 Maj.
 Gen. Stanislaw Sosabowski: I will tell you the extent of my faith.
 I am thinking of asking for a letter from you stating that I was forced to act under your orders in case my men are massacred.

 Lt.
 Gen. Frederick Browning: I see… I do see.
 Do you wish such a letter?